Hormonal Birth Control

 The pill was approved as a contraceptive with no warning about dangerous side effects.

-Hormonal birth control is widely accepted because of its ease and convenience, but it is not safe.
+Hormonal birth control is widely accepted because of its convenience.
+It does work for a myriad of health concerns, but it is not safe.

 What happens to the body while on hormonal birth control?

 - The combined method – Ethinyl estradiol [synthetic Estrogen] and a Progestin [synthetic Progesterone]

 Synthetic hormones work together to stop ovulation.
 This prevents our natural hormones, Estrogen and Progesterone, from releasing.
 Natural hormones are necessary for our well being on a physical, mental and emotional level (hair growth, hunger, acne, libido, mental health, to list a few).
 Without ovulation, our bodies lose the capability to absorb the necessary nourishment to feel, think and function as we naturally should.

 Women are told that the pill is necessary to ensure their productivity, success, and happiness.